andyfoster/skylz/developers.md

 ## Notes

 This is a basic API documentation outline.

-For more complex applications, you may want to include details like rate limiting, data types, and more.
+V1 is very unstable and will change often.
+I will try to keep this document up to date with the latest changes.

+- [ ] Add rate limiting and logging
+- [ ] Add more details to the endpoints
+- [ ] Add more endpoints
+- [ ] Add more error handling
+- [ ] Add more tests
+- [ ] Add more documentation

 ---